awslabs/benchmark-ai/bff/doc/anubis-client.md

 Next setup your environment.
-And mentioned, the Anubis client uses [Conda](https://docs.conda.io/en/latest/miniconda.html) to provide a suitable and predictable environement in which to run.
+As mentioned, the Anubis client uses [Conda](https://docs.conda.io/en/latest/miniconda.html) to provide a suitable and predictable environment in which to run.
 You only have to do the following command once (per new release).

 ```shell
 %> anubis --env-setup
 ```

-At this point Conda will initialize and begin pulling down the necessary tools for the enviroment.
+At this point Conda will initialize and begin pulling down the necessary tools for the environment.
 This may take a few moments as it fetches and installs these packages.